Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 MAP Communications, founded in 1991 and headquartered in Chesapeake, Virginia, is 100% employee-owned through an ESOP.
 For Nevada businesses that want the lowest-cost entry into live human answering, MAP's Pay-as-You-Go plan at $49/month with $1.37/min usage billing provides a starting point that doesn't require a large monthly commitment.
 The employee-ownership structure means agents answering your calls have a direct financial stake in service quality.

 MAP offers four tiers, all with 24/7/365 coverage, bilingual English/Spanish support, customizable scripts, and HIPAA compliance.
 Their HITRUST CSF r2 certification adds healthcare security validation.
 The 7-day free trial requires no credit card.
-For the medical practices, dental offices, and home health agencies across Nevada struggling with physician shortages and needing HIPAA-compliant phone handling, MAP's combination of compliance certification and affordable pricing serves a real need.
+For the medical practices, dental offices, and home health agencies across Nevada needing HIPAA-compliant phone handling, MAP's combination of compliance certification and affordable pricing serves a real need.

 • Best for: Nevada businesses on tight budgets that need live human answering, especially healthcare practices requiring HIPAA and HITRUST compliance.